 - URL length limitation.
 Folders increase URL length, which is limited to 255 characters.
 You are out of luck at that point

-- Security at folder level is a nightmare.
+- Security at the folder level is a nightmare.
 Don’t even think about doing it

 - User experience (navigation, finding documents) just stinks with folders

-- File duplication – with folders you can deposit multiple copies of same file – not a good thing when you try to organize documents and data in the first place
+- File duplication – with folders, you can deposit multiple copies of the same file – not a good thing when you try to organize documents and data in the first place

-So what’s the best practice to store documents in SharePoint?
-The answer is simple – by tagging them with document properties (columns of Meta Data in SharePoint terms) you can create ahead of migration.
+So what’s the best practice for storing documents in SharePoint?
+The answer is simple – by tagging them with document properties (columns of Meta Data in SharePoint terms), you can create ahead of migration.